demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

     :stop (stop ranging-consumer))
 ```

-Here we are creating of message-listener for handling the `:ranging` message from the OMS and we name the message received from OMS as `:oms/items-ranged`
+Here we are creating of message-listener for handling the `:ranging` message from the OMS, and we name the message received from OMS as `:oms/items-ranged`

-This design follows a varient of the [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/talks/boundaries) technique.
+This design follows a variant of the [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/talks/boundaries) technique.

 #### Adding Event Create Functions

 In the `message-listener` function, we are calling two functions `event/oms` to `event/processing-failed` to create events.
-These functions doesn't exist yet.
+These functions don't exist yet.
 So, let's add it.

 ```diff
 # src/wheel/offset-date-time.clj